Gas Forges:

 Close it up: Once the forge gets to red heat, the main heat loss is through radiant heat.
 The front and back are big windows that need to be blocked to reflect the heat back.
 A good idea is to make a small (2" dia) hole at the back, so that long work can poke through, and to leave a large open window at the front which can be blocked up with firebrick to suit the work.
 (Soft firebrick is preferable to the cheapy, heavy yellow things you buy at the hardware store).
 Don’t be tempted to box it up too tight.
 Expanding hot gas needs to vent.
 This is especially true for atmospheric burners.
 The rule of thumb for the vent size is at least seven times the cross section area of the burner (about 3.5 sq in for a ¾" tube)

-Tools: You don’t need anything more than ordinairy garage tools.
-A sabre saw is very handy for cutting sheet metal - but not essential.
+Tools: You don't need anything more than ordinairy garage tools.
+A sabre saw is very handy for cutting relatively thin metal - but not essential.

 Construction: You don’t need ½" walled iron pipe.
 If the forge is properly insulated, then only the area around the mouth will get to red heat.
 14ga sheet metal - or even lighter is fine.
 If you do go for heavy construction, keep the weight down to something you can lift by yourself.
 Many forges are made from discarded freon bottles.
 Depending on your skill and resources, it should take one or two weekends to make a forge.